TeaInside/simple_file_transfer/README.md

 - Make sure you sync anything to the disk before the program exits.
 - Make sure you close all socket file descriptors before the program exits.
 - You need an interrupt handler to make sure resources are synced and closed properly.
-Catch `SIGINT`, `SIGTERM` and `SIGHUP` in your interrupt handler, and then release sync and release any resource before exit.
+Catch `SIGINT`, `SIGTERM` and `SIGHUP` in your interrupt handler, and then sync and close your resources before exit.
 - Ignore `SIGPIPE`.

 # License